-It was as Mister Sharpe finished the Thomas saw Estaban reach into the basket.
+It was as Mister Grey finished the Thomas saw Estaban reach into the basket.
 From the basket his pulled what appeared to be a number of small red cups and one black one.
 After giving each boy a red cup, Estaban handed Thomas the single black one.

 They were newly made and were over a thin ceramic that would hold about two mouthfuls of drink.
 Estaban then took out a bottle of red wine; Thomas could see a homemade label stuck on the front.
 It almost brought tears of laughter to his eyes as he saw what the boys had done.